thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/notification/edge_communication_failure.md

 * `edgeId` - the edge id as uuid string;
 * `edgeName` - the name of the edge;
-* `eventType` - the string representation of the connectivity status: connected or disconnected;
+* `failureMsg` - the string representation of the failure, occurred on the Edge;

 Parameter names must be wrapped using `${...}`.
 For example: `${edgeName}`.
 You may also modify the value of the parameter with one of the suffixes: